-Morris County Heritage Commission is an advisory body of the Morris County Board of Chosen Freeholders.
+Morris County Heritage Commission is an advisory body of the Morris County Board of County Commissioners.

-On behalf of the Freeholders, the Morris County Heritage Commission facilitates understanding and preservation of Morris County’s diverse history by:
+On behalf of the Commissioners, the Morris County Heritage Commission facilitates understanding and preservation of Morris County’s diverse history by:

 - Promoting awareness of Morris County’s heritage and acknowledging our cultural diversity through education and appropriate communications such as publications, exhibits, and public programs.

 - Maintaining the Morris County Archives and ensuring their preservation and accessibility.